-OICCU: Why leaving it behind was one of the best things I ever did for my faith24th November 2017
+OICCU: Why leaving it behind was one of the best things I ever did for my faith

 I’ve been a Christian since early childhood, and when I first came up to Oxford I was excited at the prospect of joining the Christian Union and finding other Christians when there had been so few at school.
 However, now a third year, I’m not part of any faith societies.
 And I’m not the only one.
 With this and the recent actions of Balliol JCR in mind, it’s time we started to take a proper look at why so many people view OICCU (Oxford Intercollegiate Christian Union) in a negative light.